igorservo159/ads2-ufrn/U1T2/README.md

 > Number of authors: 551

-Subgraph using only articles that have at least 20 authors involved
+Subgraph using only nodes that have at least 20 neighbors, that are articles with a huge quantity of researchers involved.
 <center><img width="max-width" src="imgs/subgraph.png"></center>

 > Subgraph density: 0.39572192513368987